electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 The expectation is that it will come in different versions

-- Audi A6 e-tron / Audi A6 e-tron Avant with small battery
+- Audi A6 e-tron / Audi A6 Avant e-tron with small battery
-- Audi A6 / Audi A6 e-tron Avant with large battery
+- Audi A6 / Audi A6 Avant e-tron with large battery
-- Audi A6 quattro / Audi A6 e-tron avant quattro with large battery
+- Audi A6 quattro / Audi A6 Avant e-tron quattro with large battery
-- Audi S6 e-tron Avant
+- Audi S6 Avant e-tron
-- Audi RS6 e-tron Avant
+- Audi RS6 Avant e-tron

 Audi will use different motor setups on the different variants.